Pharmacy Residency FAQs

 Residents are required to assist with holiday coverage during the residency year.
-The two residents will each choose 2 of the following 4 holidays: Thanksgiving Day, Christmas Day, New Year’s Day, and Memorial Day.
+The residents will each choose 2 of the following 4 holidays: Thanksgiving Day, Christmas Day, New Year’s Day, and Memorial Day.
 In the event that the residents cannot agree on whom will work which holiday, they will be assigned by the RAC.
 Holiday selections for the year must be submitted to the RPD/designee by the end of the incoming residents’ initial orientation.

 How long are the rotations?

 Aside from the longitudinal rotations, orientation is 8 weeks long and each remaining rotation is 4 weeks in length.